Training

 One of the goals of SOA is to develop systems which are more closely aligned with Business.
 In this module we’ll be covering an analysis methodology from moving from the business domain to executable systems that comply with all the principles of loose-coupling.

 In order to enable agility, services must be able to scale up, out, and down quickly.
-In this module we’ll see how autonomous components can be configured including transactional and durable aspects of message handling.
+In this module we’ll see how queues simplify monitoring solutions while at the same time connecting them to service-level agreements, as well as how this architecture can be capitalize on the capabilities of the cloud in order to create self-tuning systems.

 The distributed communications patterns wouldn’t be complete without a discussion on orchestration.
 In this module we’ll see how to manage the state of long-running distributed communication flows as well as: